 - Boss Game: One of the few 8-bit examples in this sub-genre.

-- Canon Discontinuity: If this was ever canon to the Street Fighter games in any part of the world, it isn't anymore, or at the very least Capcom forgot about it.
+- Canon Discontinuity: If this was ever canonical to the Street Fighter games at any point, it isn't anymore, or at the very least Capcom forgot about it.

 - Damn You, Muscle Memory!: To shoot diagonally upwards, the player must press down while shooting rather than up-left or up-right like in most action shooters.

 - In Name Only: Those expecting a futuristic competitive fighting game will be disappointed.

 - Meaningless Lives: Continues are unlimited, you lose all your powerups if you even die once, and you restart the same stage no matter what.
 The game doesn't even have a scoring system to reset when you run out of lives.
+You can earn extra lives, but since a Game Over is the same punishment as a life lost, they're worthless.
+It would make far more sense if you kept your powerups between lives but lost them all with a Game Over.

 - Unstable Equilibrium: You lose your upgrades when killed, so if you can manage a No Death Run, Ken can abuse his screen clearing attacks and invincible backflips.

-- Zeerust: Remember back in 2010 when our Earth was being populated by space aliens and mutants and people could travel to other planets by using interdimensional warp gates?
-We neither.
+- Zeerust: Remember back in 2010 when our Earth was being populated by space aliens and mutants, people could travel to other planets by using inter dimensional warp gates?
+No?
+Neither do we.